-Under the direction of the State Controller/Financial Control Division Director, the Financial Control Division of the New Mexico Department of Finance & Administration (the "DFA/FCD") continues to take aggressive action to address the situation.
-DFA/FCD has commenced the Cash Management Remediation Project (the "Remediation Project") in partnership with the State Treasurer's Office, the Department of Information Technology, and a contracted third party PeopleSoft Treasury expert.
+Under the direction of the State Controller/Financial Control Division Director, the Financial Control Division of the New Mexico Department of Finance & Administration (the "DFA/FCD") continues to take aggressive action to address the book-to-bank reconciliation problem.
+DFA/FCD has undertaken the Cash Management Remediation Project (the "Remediation Project") in partnership with the State Treasurer's Office, the Department of Information Technology, and Deloitte & Touche LLC ("D&T"), a firm with significant experience with PeopleSoft software.
 The purpose of the Remediation Project is to design and implement the changes necessary to reconcile the Pool in a manner that is complete, accurate, and timely.
-The Remediation Project is anticipated to result in changes (some of which have already been implemented) to the SHARE configuration, cash accounting policies and procedures, business practices, and banking structure that will allow for the completion of timely and accurate reconciliation of balances on a point-forward basis only.
+The Remediation Project will result in changes (some of which have already been implemented) to the SHARE configuration, cash accounting policies and procedures, business practices, and banking structure that will allow for the completion of timely and accurate book to bank reconciliations.